Housing and Community Life

 As a student at WU you can either live on or off campus, though many exchange agreements make it necessary for the exchange students to live on campus.
 Contact the Office of International Education international student advising staff if you are not sure about your case.

 Dormitory style living is very common on US college campuses.
 Generally speaking, students who live on campus will share their room with one other person and use shared bathrooms with people from other rooms on the same floor.
 Single rooms are available at extra cost, but their availability depends on the demand for on-campus housing.

-For living on campus the Office of Housing and Community Life can assist you in finding the right accommodations.
-To get an overview of the offered housing possibilities and their respective prices, visit the Housing and Community Life website.
+For living on campus, the Housing office can assist you in finding the right accommodations.
+To get an overview of the offered housing possibilities and their respective prices, visit the Housing website.
 The Willamette virtual tour provides an overview of the locations of the dorms.

 "From personal experience I can recommend that you choose meal plan C or D if you prefer to have breakfast and lunch, because they are the meals that will cost you the most meal plan points.
 Dinner is considered an "All You Can Eat" (AYCE) meal and is the same set amount of points every evening.
 Also if you like to snack on cookies and have a cup of tea or coffee in the afternoon, meal plans C and D will be the perfect choice for you.
 Personally, I found that the points were getting a little on the low side by the end of October.
 With close to two months to go, it is better to have too much than too little when it comes to meal plan points.
 You can also deposit money on your own to the card and buy food with that, but it is much nicer to not have to worry about something like that."

 As a student, you will receive a Compass Card (see the Practical Matters section of the handbook for more information) which enables you to pay for your meals with the points you purchase through your meal plan.
 You can also deposit cash onto your card and use it for laundry, snacks, soda, and tea/coffee and food at the Bistro or at the two convenience stores on campus.